Char1o/2021-Spring-Studio/students/Sarry/index.md

 ### 1. Introduction

-I am a senior student of architecture in WKU.
+I am a senior studying architecture at [WKU](https://wku.edu.cn/).
 I have a wide range of hobbies, and I have a strong interest in architecture and philosophy.
 I am an idealist.
 I often have strange ideas and apply them to my study.
 I am compassionate, I love the world, and I want to use my life to make others happy.